cleberzumba/azure-pipelines-nyc-payroll-analytics/README.md

 ## Create Datasets in Azure Data Factory

-### 1. Create the datasets for the 2021 Payroll file on Azure Data Lake Gen2 and for all the data tables in SQL DB
+### 1. Create the datasets for the 2021 Payroll file on Azure Data Lake Gen2 and for all the data tables in SQL DB and datasets for destination (target) table in Synapse Analytics

 ![imagem](images/create-datasets-in-azure-data-factory.jpg)

-### 2. Create the datasets for destination (target) table in Synapse Analytics

 ## Create Data Flows